 Many Windows 10 users have reported that their mouse pointer or cursor has disappeared.
 This usually happens when they have just upgraded from previous versions of Windows or woken their computer up from sleep mode.

-This is a very annoying problem – and quite scary.
+This is a very annoying problem.
 You’re probably thinking, “I can’t even use Windows without a mouse!
 How am I supposed to fix a problem like this without one?”

 But don’t panic!
 It’s possible to fix this problem – even without your mouse.
 Here are a few fixes you should try: